 What is a Serious or Violent Felony?

-To understand how California handles serious and violent felonies, you must first understand what serious and violent felonies are and how they are defined.
+To understand how Santa Rosa, California handles serious and the type of violent felonies, you must first understand what serious and violent felonies are and how they are defined.

 In California, a serious or violent felony is any felony listed as serious under Penal Code (PC) Section 1192.7(c) and 1192.8(a) or violent under PC Section 667.5.
 This includes, but is not limited to:

 - Certain theft offenses, including, residential burglary;

 - Certain drug offenses; and

 Why It’s Important to Avoid a Conviction for a Serious or Violent Felony in Santa Rosa, California

 While it is important to do whatever you can to keep any criminal conviction off of your record, it is extremely important for you to avoid being convicted of a serious or violent felony in California.
 Here’s why: